THINGS TO DO WHEN YOU ARE PULLED OVER BY POLICE

 2. Do not admit guilt or fault.
 We all have probably heard that first question that officers ask you as they approach your vehicle.
 “Do you know why I pulled you over?”
 Officers know why they pulled you over and are not asking that question hoping that you will remind them.
 Officers have been trained to ask that question in the hopes that motorists will make statements admitting guilt or fault.
 Those statements often appear on the ticketing officer’s supporting deposition as required by the New York Criminal Procedure Law.
 Politely decline to answer that question or any similar question.

 3. Be polite.
 Always remember the golden rule, treat others as you wish to be treated.
 Yelling, screaming and being belligerent toward a police officer is almost a guaranteed way to insure that the officer will issue you a traffic ticket.
-On the other hand, being polite and curteous to an officer will not affect your case in court and might even lead the officer to let you off with just a warning.
+On the other hand, being polite and courteous to an officer will not impact your case in court and might even lead the officer to let you off with just a warning.

 4. Do not argue.
 Save the arguments for court, even when the officers are wrong.
 Police officers are human and often make mistakes in traffic cases.
 However, arguing with the officer on the side of the road will almost never help out your immediate situation and will likely make matters worse (see #3 above).
 There is a proper time and place for disputing the officer’s allegations – while the officer is writing your traffic ticket is certainly not the proper time and place.